-The table below details the existing lease terms and renewal options for each of the UHS hospital facilities, giving effect to the above-mentioned renewals:
+The table below details the existing lease terms and renewal options for our three acute care hospitals operated by wholly-owned subsidiaries of UHS:

-Annual Renewal Minimum End of Term Hospital Name Type of Facility Rent Lease Term (years) McAllen Medical Center Acute Care \$ 5,485,000 December, 2016 15(a) Wellington Regional Medical Center Acute Care \$ 3,030,000 December, 2016 15(b) Southwest Healthcare System, Inland Valley Campus Acute Care \$ 2,648,000 December, 2016 15(b) The Bridgeway Behavioral Health \$ 930,000 December, 2014 10(c)
+Annual Renewal Minimum End of Term Hospital Name Rent Lease Term (years) McAllen Medical Center \$5,485,000 December, 2021 10(a) Wellington Regional Medical Center \$3,030,000 December, 2021 10(b) Southwest Healthcare System, Inland Valley Campus \$2,648,000 December, 2021 10(b)

-- (a) UHS has three 5-year renewal options at existing lease rates (through 2031). - (b) UHS has one 5-year renewal option at existing lease rates (through 2021) and two 5-year renewal options at fair market value lease rates (2022 through 2031). - (c) UHS has two 5-year renewal options at fair market value lease rates (2015 through 2024).
+- (a) UHS has two 5-year renewal options at existing lease rates (through 2031). - (b) UHS has two 5-year renewal options at fair market value lease rates (2022 through 2031).

 Management cannot predict whether the leases with subsidiaries of UHS, which have renewal options at existing lease rates or fair market value lease rates, or any of our other leases, will be renewed at the end of their lease term.
 If the leases are not renewed at their current rates or the fair market value lease rates, we would be required to find other operators for those facilities and/or enter into leases on terms potentially less favorable to us than the current leases.
-The Bridgeway's lease term is scheduled to expire in December, 2014 and we can provide no assurance that this lease will be renewed at the fair market value lease rate.
+In addition, if subsidiaries of UHS exercise their options to purchase the respective leased hospital or FED facilities upon expiration of the lease terms, our future revenues could decrease if we were unable to earn a favorable rate of return on the sale proceeds received, as compared to the rental revenue currently earned pursuant to these leases.